SanderJBouwman/silhouette_colouring/README.md

 ### 3. ImportError: No module named ...

-- Install the module using pip.
+- Install the missing module using pip.
 For example:
   `pip install pandas`

 ---